 - Make sure all cauliflower florets are cut into bite-sized or smaller pieces.
 See pictures for reference.

-- Grease large sheet pan with 1 tbsp olive oil
+- Grease large sheet pan with 1 tablespoon olive oil

 - Add cauliflower to pan.
 Drizzle with olive oil.
 Sprinkle with smoked salt, dried garlic, and black pepper.
 Add thyme sprigs and toss until well combined.
 Distribute thyme sprigs throughout the pan.